barryclark/jekyll-now/_posts/2016-11-29-legal_document_cross_references.md

 The first Innodata web service allows cross references to law and rule books within legal documents to be annotated.

-The machine learning engine behind the scenes is a deep neural network that has been trained on a few public collections of legal documents.

 ## Authentication

 Sign up on our [developer portal](https://developer.innodatalabs.com/) to get your API key.